-Other ongoing projects investigate how socio-geographic boundaries shape policing and the relationship between perceptions of crime and political behavior.
+Other projects investigate how socio-geographic boundaries shape policing and the relationship between perceptions of crime and political behavior.
 I work with large-scale administrative records, geospatial data, survey experiments, and causal inference techniques.
 My work has been supported by the NSF/APSA Doctoral Dissertation Research Improvement Grant and has been published in Urban Affairs Review and Perspectives on Politics.

 Prior to graduate school, I received my B.A. in Political Science from the University of Notre Dame.
 I then worked as a paralegal at a civil rights law firm in Washington, D.C.